rwbl/domoticz-plugin-soil-moisture-monitor/README.md

 See also Appendix Python Plugin Code (well documented).

 ## Tinkerforge Soil Moisture Monitor Prototype
-Build the prototype by connecting the Tinkerforge building blocks (see hardware).
+Build the prototype by connecting the Tinkerforge Building Blocks (see hardware).
 Connect the Master Brick to a device running the Brick Deamon and Viewer.
 Just in a nutshell the actions taken to setup the Tinkerforge building blocks using the Tinkerforge Brick Viewer.
 * Update the devices firmware